-The Department of Mathematics offers the degree of Master of Arts in Mathematics.
+The Department of Mathematics and Statistics offers the degree of Master of Arts.
 The program is designed to accommodate students seeking either a terminal degree or preparation for Ph.D. work at another institution.
-The degree requirements are flexible and permit both thesis and non-thesis programs of study.
-Courses and thesis projects are available in both pure and applied mathematics.
-Faculty research interests include algebra, topology, number theory, combinatorics, differential equations, analysis, operations research, statistics, medical and biological applications, and scientific computing; statistical climatology, environmental and ecological statistics, Bayesian modeling and computing, stochastic processes and network analysis, applications of statistics to social sciences and biology.
+The degree requirements are flexible and permit both thesis and non-thesis programs of study, with a focus on either mathematics (pure or applied) or on statistics.
+Faculty research interests include algebra, topology, number theory, combinatorics, differential equations, analysis, medical and biological applications, and scientific computing; statistical climatology, environmental and ecological statistics, Bayesian modeling and computing, stochastic processes and network analysis, applications of statistics to social sciences and biology.

 Questions?
 Contact Graduate Program Coordinator:

 Candidates for admissions to the Master of Arts Program in the Department of Mathematics and Statistics should have completed at least thirty three semester hours of mathematics and statistics at an accredited college or university.
 At least fifteen of these hours should require as a prerequisite two semesters of calculus or a semester of linear algebra.
 Most successful applicants have taken three semesters of calculus (through multi variable calculus), linear algebra, abstract algebra (or modern algebra) and advanced calculus (or other advanced courses in analysis).
 Prior experience with computing is helpful but not required, particularly for the statistics track.
 Applicants who do not have this preparation may be required to take additional preparatory courses.